ckaserer/vagrant-okd/README.md

 **Hint:** Windows user working with hyper-v can either add the `--provider hyperv` option to use hyper-v as provider if virtualbox is installed as well or set hyper-v default in the usercontext by setting the user environment variable in powershell via `[Environment]::SetEnvironmentVariable("VAGRANT_DEFAULT_PROVIDER", "hyperv", "User")`.
 Further documentation can be found here: https://docs.microsoft.com/en-us/virtualization/community/team-blog/2017/20170706-vagrant-and-hyper-v-tips-and-tricks

-**Hint:** the VM is only reachable from your host.
+**Hint:** the vm is only reachable from your host.
 You should not allow outside access since okd is configured to allow anyuser / anypassword to login.
 This is a local playground and should not be allowed to be accessed via the network.

 ### Access OKD